muralinarru77-cyber/Customer-Data-Analysis-Dashboard/README.md

-# Customer-Data-Analysis-Dashboard
-Overall, this project aims to transform raw transaction data into valuable business insights by applying analytical techniques and visualization tools.
-The outcomes of this analysis can help the company improve sales performance, strengthen customer engagement, and gain a competitive advantage in the retail market.
+# Customer Data Analysis (interactive Dashboards Creation by Power BI)
+## Project Objective
+The primary objective of this project is to analyze customer purchasing behavior using transaction data and derive meaningful insights that can support data-driven business decisions.